The Sport for Smart People? Running.

 Running seems mindless enough: you lace up, stretch, warm up and go (or so I’ve heard, ahem).
-Some people look to it as a workout that it gives you time to think, away from distractions.
+Some people look to it as a workout that gives you time to think, away from distractions.
 Others just love running.
 And, of course, many runners run with the intention of exercising their bodies.
 A new study, though, suggests that this seemingly simple activity may also exercise the brain in surprising ways.

 A just-published study by researchers at the University of Arizona in Frontiers in Human Neuroscience reveals that runners appear to have an exceptionally high amount of connectivity between areas of the brain associated with higher-level thinking, including those dealing with multitasking and concentration.
 They also showed less connectivity, or “anti-correlation” — in the brain’s areas associated with daydreaming and unfocused thought.